Making America Something (that’s for sure).

 “Happy.”

 We had a brief conversation at that moment, about that moment in the movie.
 About that expression, what it meant, the amazing delivery of actor Geoffry Rush… Even more important: we talked about the connection between the there-it-was-again frozen moment on the screen and it happened-back-then earlier moment.
-How when you pay attention, you hear more echoes.
+How when you pay attention, you hear those echoes.

 Engaging with these moments when they arise, with intent, is a powerful technique for growing a mind.
 One of my favorite things to think about, talk about, and write about is taking advantage of the earliest opportunities to do this with young learners because it’s vital for building that brainpower.
 Especially as a parent in the earliest years up to five years old, but then as an educator- in that 5 to 10-year-old zone, those elementary school years.